aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

-# This is a gremlin tutorial that shows how to make recommendations using collaborative filtering and sample queries to explore the dataset
+# This example is a gremlin tutorial and shows how to query date using gremlin and make recommendations collaborative filtering with a gaming dataset

 ## Prerequisite